fars20/data-apps/README.md

 # Data Apps
-Micro Apps that visualises data and may produce data signals
+Micro Apps that visualises data and may produce and react to data signals